 Qualifications, Training and Experience:

-I am a Registered member of the British Association of Counselling and Psychotherapy (BACP), and fully comply with its Ethical Framework.
-I hold a BACP-accredited Professional Diploma in Integrative Counselling from the Mary Ward Centre, and have undertaken further training in integrative counselling and contemporary psychotherapy at the Minster Centre.
+I am an accredited Registered member of the British Association of Counselling and Psychotherapy (BACP), and fully comply with its Ethical Framework.
+I hold a Professional Diploma in Integrative Counselling from the Mary Ward Centre, and have undertaken further training in integrative counselling and contemporary psychotherapy at the Minster Centre.
 My work is relational, drawing particularly on humanistic, psychodynamic and contemporary attachment theories.
 I have extensive experience of mindfulness practice, MBCT/MBSR, and mindfulness training courses, which support an attitude of openness and curiosity in my counselling work.
 I am also supported by ongoing personal supervision and further professional training.

 In addition to my work in Islington, I have a private practice in Stoke Newington, N16, and provide counselling and assessments of individual clients’ needs at a community bereavement agency.
 Over the years I have provided counselling/psychotherapy in 2 community-based counselling agencies, a longer-term NHS psychotherapy service, and in short-term, focussed counselling services for staff and students in a London university.
 I also teach secular mindfulness meditation drop-in classes in a community setting in Islington.

 I lived in several places and countries, before settling in North London with my family.
 I am a mother.
 I have a BA in Jurisprudence (Law) from Oxford University, and before re-training as a counsellor I had a long career as a barrister, specialising in human rights, criminal and mental health law.
 I was inspired to become a counsellor by my own very positive experience of being a client in long-term therapy, which made lasting changes to how I saw and felt about my life.